 Withdrawing Money from a Roth IRA

-Using a Roth IRA to buy a first home is one alternative to borrowing from a 401(k) that can be beneficial for some home buyers.
+Using a Roth IRA to help buy a first home can be a smart alternative to borrowing from a 401(k) that might be beneficial for some home buyers.
 Unlike 401(k)s, Roth IRA contributions are made with after-tax dollars.
-This means at the time of the withdrawal, the funds can be taken out tax-free (if the recipient is 59 ½ or older).

 • Roth IRA funds can be used to help with the purchase of a first home not only for the account holders themselves, but for their children, parents, or grandchildren.

-One last requirement to note is that time is of the essence when using a Roth IRA to purchase a first home: the funds have to be used within 120 days of the withdrawal.
+One important requirement to note is that time is of the essence when using a Roth IRA to purchase a first home: The funds have to be used within 120 days of the withdrawal.

 Low- and No-Down-Payment Home Loans

-There are certain low and no-down-payment home loans that first-time homebuyers may qualify for.
-This could allow them to secure the down payment for a first home without tapping into their retirement savings (either temporarily or permanently):
+There are certain low- and no-down-payment home loans that homebuyers may qualify for that they can use instead of using a 401(k) for a first time home purchase.
+This could allow them to secure the down payment for a first home without tapping into their retirement savings.

-• FHA loans are insured by the Federal Housing Administration and allow home buyers to borrow with fewer requirements.
-Home buyers with a credit score lower than 580 qualify for a loan with 10% down, and those with credit scores higher than 580 can get a loan with only 3.5% down.
+• FHA loans are insured by the Federal Housing Administration and allow home buyers to borrow with few requirements.
+Home buyers with a credit score lower than 580 qualify for a loan with 10% down, and those with credit scores higher than 580 can get a loan with as little as 3.5% down.

-• Conventional 97 loans are Fannie Mae-backed mortgages that allow a loan-to-value ratio of up to 97%, i.e. the home buyer could purchase a house for $400,000 and borrow up to $388,000, leaving only a $12,000 down payment requirement to purchase the house.
+• Conventional 97 loans are Fannie Mae-backed mortgages that allow a loan-to-value ratio of up to 97% of the cost of the loan.
+In other words, the home buyer could purchase a house for $400,000 and borrow up to $388,000, leaving only a down payment requirement or 3%, or $12,000, to purchase the house.

 • VA loans are available for U.S. veterans, active duty members, and surviving spouses, and they require no down payment or monthly mortgage insurance payment.
 They’re provided by private lenders and banks and guaranteed by the United States Department of Veterans Affairs.